adavisfoy/group_2_project/README.md

    - **Description of the data sources:**
      - Our group utilized the SPC National Severe Weather Database Browser to download severe weather data including tornadoes (since 1950), as well as hail and damaging winds data (since 1955).
        - [https://www.spc.noaa.gov/climo/online/sp3/plot.php](https://www.spc.noaa.gov/climo/online/sp3/plot.php)
+       - The data is derived from the National Weather Service's Storm Data publication, which is reviewed and processed by the National Climatic Data Center and the Storm Prediction Center

    - **Questions we hope to answer with the data:**
      - Which magnitude tornado causes the most damage?